danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

   You can use any kind of EMILES templates or even generic templates.
 These should have the wavelength scale in linear units and Angstrom.

-Fourth Section: Which component to fit
+**Fourth Section: Which component to fit**
 - Fitting Mode:
 	1) "Fitting only stellar kinematics": You can mask all potential emission lines to fit only the stellar component.
 Here you can also decide whether fitting two stellar components by activating the "Fit two stellar components with the following parameters" checkbox.
 The two component fit is performed by extracting two SSP templates from the library you have chosen above, with defined age and metallicity, following Rubino et al., 2021.
 You must insert the age and metallicity values of the two SSP to be retrieved, as well as a GOOD guess of the velocity and velocity dispersion of the two components you think to see in your spectrum.
 I stress out that a good guess is necessary (according to Cappellari et al., 2023 and the pPXF documentation), so first take an accurate look at your spectrum and make some tries.

 	2) "Gas and Stars Kinematics": Considers both stellar and gaseous emission lines.
 Here only one stellar component is fitted, along with as many gaseous components SPAN will find on your spectrum (Balmer liner, forbidden lines and other lines).
 By default, stars and gas are calculated within the same fit.
 However, often is necessary to fix the stellar kinematics to perform a more accurate gas fit.
-The option 'Fixing stellar kinematics first' will perform a first fit only for the stellar components and will use the kinematics moments derived to fix them in the subsequent fit for the gas component.
+The option "Fixing stellar kinematics first" will perform a first fit only for the stellar components and will use the kinematics moments derived to fix them in the subsequent fit for the gas component.

-Fifth Section: Dust and masking
+**Fifth Section: Dust and masking**
 Here you can activate the dust/extinction corrections or decide to mask custom regions of your spectra.
-This masking will act directly on the 'goodpixels' keyword of pPXF and can be used also when the emission line masking is activated.
+This masking will act directly on the "goodpixels" keyword of pPXF and can be used also when the emission line masking is activated.
-There are two masking options available: the manual ones, by inserting the wavelength interval in the text box or a graphical mode activated by pressing the 'Graphical masking' button.
+There are two masking options available: the manual ones, by inserting the wavelength interval in the text box or a graphical mode activated by pressing the "Graphical masking" button.
 In this mode, an interactive Matplotlib window will open displaying the spectrum selected.
 You can then mask custom portion directly on the spectrum by ctrl+left click and drag.
 You can deselect the masked region by ctrl+right click and drag.
 On touchscreen devices (i.e. Android systems), masking and unmasking modes are activated by a tap on the screen and the relative selection is done by tapping and dragging on the spectrum.
 When graphical masking in done, you can close the Matplotlib window and the text box will update with the new ranges selected.

-Sixth Section: Kinematic Parameters
+**Sixth Section: Kinematic Parameters**
 - Gauss-Hermite Moments: Determines the complexity of the Line-of-Sight Velocity Distribution (LOSVD) model.
   Minimum: 2 (radial velocity + velocity dispersion).
   Maximum: 6.